harshilkandoi/report-submission-template/PROJECT2-GRAMINDIA/GRAMINDIA (Week 4).md

 ## Solution

 The pit toilet and the flush toilet are the two most widely utilized sanitation systems today.
-Waterborne sewage has been shown to be ineffective in meeting sanitation needs in poor countries.
+Waterborne sewage has been shown to beineffective in meeting sanitation needs in poor countries.
 Because the systems are too expensive to deliver to everyone, they are usually limited to the top and middle classes.
 Currently, almost 90% of sewage in developing-country cities is released untreated, damaging rivers, lakes, and coastal areas.
 Pit toilets have their own set of drawbacks, particularly in highly populated places, where they pose a serious risk of contaminating groundwater.

 ## Problem

 **Residential burning of wood and other biomass used predominantly for cooking and heating causing pollution.**

 ## Solution

 Ventilation plays an important part in reducing smoke and health risks, and the locals should be made aware of this.
 Subsidized better stoves can be offered to the rural people.
 The Integrated Rural Energy Planning Scheme can provide free upgraded stoves with chimneys (i.e. smoke-less earthen stoves) to the poorest segment of the tribal region in order to avoid the health risks associated with the consumption of fuel wood.
 The poor and middle-class should be discouraged from using clay pots and should be insisted on using aluminum kitchenware, pressure cookers, and energy-efficient stoves in order to minimize fuel wood usage and air pollution.
 The wealthier people in society can be insisted for shifting to biogas/gas stoves by offering them loans and subsidies.

 ## Problem